Tariff trends mostly downwards, but non-tariff measures increasingly used

 .

-About two thirds of international trade is free of tariffs.
-Agricultural trade is largely free from tariffs due to preferential access and reciprocal concessions, while the remaining tariffs are high (about 20 per cent) (Figure 6).
-Preferential access is also important for trade in manufacturing products, where the average tariff on non-free trade was almost 10 per cent in 2021.
-For natural resources, preferential access is less important, as trade in these goods is largely tariff-free under MFN rates, and the remaining tariffs are generally very low (about 5.8 per cent).
+Agricultural trade is largely free from tariffs due to preferential access and reciprocal concessions, while the remaining tariffs are fairly high (almost 20 per cent) (figure 4).
+Preferential access remains significant for trade in manufacturing products, where the tariff on non-free trade averaged almost 10 per cent in 2022.
+For natural resources, preferential access is less important, as trade in these goods is largely tariff-free under MFN rates, and the remaining tariffs are generally very low (about 6 per cent).

-Figure 6.
-Two thirds of international trade is free of tariffs, but the remaining tariffs are still high
+Figure 4.
+Two thirds of international trade is free of tariffs in 2022, but the remaining tariffs are still high Figure 4.
+Two thirds of international trade is free of tariffs in 2022, but the remaining tariffs are still high

 – ‒